Kristinamarih/Kristinamarih.github.io/_posts/2019-11-07-rails_portfolio_project.markdown

 ---
 layout: post
 title:      "Rails Portfolio Project"
-date:       2019-11-08 00:31:13 +0000
+date:       2019-11-07 19:31:14 -0500
 permalink:  rails_portfolio_project
 ---

 ## PlantFriend

-For my Rails Portfolio Project, I wanted to build something that, in it's fully developed stage, could be useful in my community.
+For my Rails Portfolio Project, I wanted to build something that, in its fully developed stage, could be useful in my community.
 I often seen people posting about fruits and veggies for sale that they've grown in their gardens on social media, and decided to make a little online farmer's market of sorts.
 The initial mapping out of object relationships was a challenge for me - I knew exactly what I wanted my app to do and look like, but it was tough to commit to a direction.

 So for basic functionality, I wanted users to be able to: